 Students must be accepted into the HNES Graduate Program before they can be considered for a graduate assistantship.

 APPOINTMENTS: We offer graduate assistantships for both masters and doctoral students.
 All assistantship awards are renewable on a yearly basis dependent upon student performance, and are for either 10 or 20 hours per week.
-Stipends range from $4,000 to $8,000 for master’s students and $6,000 to $12,000 for PhD students depending on the weekly hours.
+Stipends range from $5,400 to $10,800 for master’s students and $10,800 to $21,600 for doctoral students depending on the weekly hours.
 Each assistantship award also includes a full tuition remission regardless of residency.
 Students are typically provided shared offices, computers, and access to printers, support staff, etc. Assistantship awards typically begin the week before fall semester classes and continue through finals week of spring semester.
 Summer is not included in most assistantship awards.

 APPLICATION DEADLINE: Review of assistantship applications begins on March 15 and continues until positions are filled.

 PLACEMENT: We place the majority of our graduate assistants with HNES faculty assisting with research and or teaching.
-In addition, we have contractual agreements with local universities (coaching, athletic training), Blue Cross/Blue Shield (employee wellness), and Sanford Health (athletic training, employee wellness).
+In addition, we have contractual agreements with local universities (coaching, athletic training) and Sanford Health (athletic training, employee wellness).

-QUALIFICATIONS: To be considered for a GA, a student must first be admitted into either the LPES or ES/Nut master’s program, or the PhD program in Wellness (soon to be Exercise Science and Nutrition).
+QUALIFICATIONS: To be considered for a GA, a student must first be admitted into either the LPES or Exercise Science/Nutrition master’s program, or the PhD program in Exercise Science and Nutrition.
 Students in the online Dietetics master’s program are not eligible for assistantship awards.
 Students interested in working as an athletic trainer must have NATA certification at the time of application.

 APPLICATION: North Dakota State University's application procedure places responsibility on the applicant for gathering all supporting credentials and submitting them with the application through the University’s online application system.
 In this way, you can be certain that your Application, Reasons for Graduate Study Statement, Application Fee, Transcripts, and letters of Recommendation are submitted and that your application is complete with the exception of any required test scores.
 This will allow NDSU to process your application and make a decision in a timely fashion.
 Application for graduate school is made through The Graduate School.

-Additional questions regarding GA awards and graduate programs can be directed to Dr. Bryan Christensen, PhD, Graduate Coordinator at Bryan.Christensen.firstname.lastname@example.org.
+Additional questions regarding GA awards and graduate programs can be directed to Dr. Kyle Hackney, PhD, Graduate Coordinator at Kyle.Hackney@ndsu.edu .